Enjoying our puzzle hints?

 BROWN seems like a nickname, but it's actually a cooking method

-GRAM seems like a state abbreviation, but it's actually a nickname for grandmother
+DUKE seems like a state abbreviation, but it's actually a punch or a title

 Browse by Date